PakheeShyamkunwar/Zepto-Product-Analytics-Using-SQL/README.md

 - Business Analytics
 - Inventory Analysis
 - Retail Data Analysis

+## Analysis Performed

+- Explored and analyzed different product categories available in the inventory.
+- Examined product availability by comparing in-stock and out-of-stock items.
+- Identified the top 10 best-value products based on discount percentage.
+- Analyzed high-MRP products that were currently out of stock.
+- Calculated estimated revenue contribution for each product category.
+- Investigated products with MRP greater than ₹500 and discounts below 10%.
+- Identified the top 5 categories offering the highest average discount percentages.
+- Computed price-per-gram metrics to determine the best-value products above 100g.
+- Segmented products into Low, Medium, and Bulk categories based on weight.
+- Calculated total inventory weight across all product categories.

+## Key Insights
+- Product inventory is distributed across multiple categories
+- Most products are available in stock, while a smaller proportion of products are out of stock.
+- Several products offer exceptionally high discounts, creating strong value-for-money opportunities.
+- Some premium products with high MRP were unavailable, indicating potential inventory gaps and missed sales opportunities
+- Revenue contribution is concentrated in a few high-performing categories.
+- Categories such as packaged foods and household essentials tend to provide higher average discounts.
+- Products with lower price-per-gram ratios offer better customer value and competitive pricing.
+- Inventory weight is unevenly distributed across categories, affecting storage and logistics requirements.

 ## Business Recommendations
-- Prioritize restocking high-demand products that are currently out of stock.
+- Prioritize replenishment of high-MRP out-of-stock products to reduce potential revenue loss.
-- Increase promotional efforts for premium products with low discounts to improve sales.
+- Increase promotional visibility for highly discounted products to boost customer engagement and sales.
-- Focus marketing campaigns on categories generating the highest revenue.
+- Focus inventory planning on categories generating the highest estimated revenue.
-- Expand inventory in high-performing categories to meet customer demand.
+- Expand stock levels in high-performing categories to meet customer demand.
-- Highlight highly discounted and value-for-money products to attract price-sensitive customers.
+- Leverage high-discount categories in marketing campaigns to attract price-sensitive customers.
+- Promote products with the best price-per-gram value as cost-effective purchasing options.
-- Optimize warehouse and logistics planning using category-wise inventory analysis.
+- Optimize warehouse utilization and logistics based on category-wise inventory weight distribution.
-- Regularly monitor pricing anomalies and maintain data quality standards.
+- Continuously monitor pricing and discount strategies to maintain competitiveness and profitability.
-- Use category-level discount insights to design targeted promotional strategies.

 ## Project Outcome
-Developed a comprehensive SQL-based retail analytics solution for Zepto product data, uncovering insights related to pricing, discounts, inventory management, and category performance.
-The analysis provided actionable recommendations to improve revenue generation, stock management, and customer value proposition.
+Developed a SQL-based retail analytics solution using Zepto product inventory data to analyze pricing, discounts, stock availability, category performance, and revenue opportunities.
+The project generated actionable business insights that can support inventory optimization, pricing strategy, and revenue growth decisions.